Virginia Tech® home

 NATO Headquarters, Brussels, Fall 2019

 We encourage you to study abroad for an extraordinary experience away from campus.
-Programs are available across the world for you to travel for a week, a winter, a summer, a semester, or even for a year - all while working toward graduation.
+Programs are available across the world for you to travel for a week, a winter session, a summer session, a semester, or even for a year - all while working fulfilling graduation requirements.
 Earn academic credit while you're away through faculty-led programs, enrollment in a bi-lateral exchange program, or direct enrollment in programs across the world.
 See your advisor to learn more about upcoming study abroad programs and check out what is available through the Global Education Office.

 Political Science Study Abroad Programs